rails/spring/README.md

 The application process detected the change and exited.
 The server process then detected that the application process exited, so it started a new application.
-All of this happens automatically in the background.
+All of this happened automatically.
 Next time we run a command we'll be running against a fresh application.
-We can see that the start time and PID of the app process has now changed.
+We can see that the start time and PID of the app process has changed.

 If we run a command that uses a different environment, then it gets booted up.
 For example, the `rake` command uses the `development`